My journey as a blogger has taken me from failure (after failure) all the way to a six-figure income as a full-time blogger. Here's my story.

 I thought I could make it work on my own.
 It wasn't until I had clearly failed that I realized I didn't know WTF I was doing.

 If it was free, I was using it.
 My blog theme was free (now I use Thrive Theme Builder).
 I didn't use a social media scheduler because there were no free ones (I use Tailwind now).
 I used Mailchimp to send emails for free (now I use ConvertKit).
 My opt-in form was a generic one in the sidebar (now I use Thrive Leads).

 I learned about blogging from anyone and everyone, as long as it was free.
-Most of the stuff I was learning was outdated or just plain didn't work (I should have invested in a blogging course).
+Most of the stuff I was learning was outdated or just plain didn't work.
+I should have invested in a blogging course or two.

 I got an email out of the blue from a company wanting to pay me $125 to place an article on my blog.

 I was like, uh, you want to pay me AND give me free content?
 Sure why not!